RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/unitree-go1.md

 To ensure safety, it is crucial to carefully review the user manual and record the full action sequence of the Unitree Go1 robot.
 The provided software packages, including the unitree legged SDK and unitree ROS to real, can be used to study example codes and create custom packages for specific use cases.
 For instance, the example_walk.cpp can be used to send the HIGH Command message to the robot, allowing users to set start and end points for the robot to plan its route from start to end.

 ## Summary
 If you are considering using the Unitree Go1 for your project, be aware that you will either need to be content with the default controller or implement your own state estimation and legged controller.
 One of the main drawbacks of using commercial products like this is that the code is closed-source.
 When deploying your own code on the Unitree Raspberry Pi, it is important to keep an eye on memory usage and find a balance between performance and computing capabilities.
+(Note: This section contains the latest information as of May 2023)

 ## References
 - [Unitree Go1 Education Plus](https://www.wevolver.com/specs/unitree-robotics-go1-edu-plus)